nicoboyce/ds/_posts/2024-09-22-why-the-deltastring-name-for-zendesk.md

 A string, in this sense, is a data type containing a series of characters.
 There's a more thorough description on [Wikipedia](https://en.wikipedia.org/wiki/String_(computer_science)) should you want that.

 The Deltastring name jumped out at me from the list of available two word .com domains and I'm still happy with it.
 What do you think?

+#### addendum

+After publishing this it occurred to me that I read something similar from Paul Graham many years ago, which is still online [here](https://paulgraham.com/name.html).

+I think I recall that Paul Graham persuaded justin.tv to change their name to twitch.com and I think that worked out okay for them?